 1. Find a hidden spot where you can’t be seen from the road or via car headlights.

-3. If you can’t find a place, ask the locals for a place you could put your tent.
+3. If you can’t find a spot, ask the locals for a place you could pitch your tent.

-4. Be on the lookout for a suitable spot at least an hour before you wish to stop.
+4. Be on the lookout for a suitable spot at least an hour before you plan to stop.

 5. Don’t camp in dry riverbeds.